madmadmad/craft-starter/README.md

 ### Dynamic Imports and `Mix.extract()`

 Laravel Mix provides an `extract()` method which automatically separates the custom JavaScript from the vendor files (anything that gets imported).
-This is a nice feature as it allows for better caching, but it
+This is a nice feature as it allows for better caching, but it doesn't work so well with the dynamic-import approach mentioned previously.
+This is because the `mix.extract()` method will automatically pull out any imported vendor files, whether they're behind a conditional or not.
+This means we don't get any of the performance benefits from dynamically including imports.

+### Asset Versioning

+With the `version()` method (found in the production config settings), a hash ID is appended to the bundled file in the manifest.
+Any time a file changes the file hash gets updated.
+Think of it like an automatic version bump.

+## Twigpack

+The Craft plugin Twigpack is used to pull in the asset bundles by referencing the mix-manifest.json file that Mix outputs.
+This makes it convenient to switch between environments by not having to worry about the correct path or location of assets.

+See it in action in `templates/_includes/global/head.twig` or view the [documentation](https://nystudio107.com/docs/twigpack).